 - A customer expressing that they already tried to use another channel

 - An agent conveying uncertainty around resolving issues

 - A customer expressing frustration

 Tethr uses over 200 independent variables and thousands of phrases to identify high effort calls and notify users on how they can make the customer experience better.
 Learn more about the Tethr Effort Index approach to CES.

 Stop defining successful customer interactions by the speed of the call, and start evaluating them based on the overall customer experience.
-By focusing on the metrics that matter to your end user, you’ll increase retention, cut down on abandonment, build lasting client relationships and learn more about your customers.
+By focusing on the call center statistics and metrics that matter to your end-user, you’ll increase retention, cut down on abandonment, build lasting client relationships, and learn more about your customers.
 This results in happier, more loyal clients.

 About the guest contributor: Amber Wojcek is the Director of Marketing for Vonix, an Orlando-based cloud communications provider.
 With a M.A. in Mass Communication from UCF, Amber studies and writes about trends in digital media and marketing for B2B businesses.
 She enjoys filling her Instagram stories with her dogs, who she’s often walking to breweries near her home in Sanford, Florida.